Deya-B/Bioinformatics/R-Bioinformatics/R-Programming_exercise/Intratumour_heterogeneity.md

 ---

 ### **Definition of Intratumor Heterogeneity (ITH)**
 "*Cancer is the result of a gradual accumulation of somatic genetic mutations.
 While most of the acquired mutations are putatively neutral and have no significant effect on a cell’s phenotype, some confer a selective advantage to the host cell; they are known as driver mutations.
 Consequently, individual tumors are heterogeneous and typically consist of multiple populations of cells (subclones), each harboring a distinct set of driver mutations and possessing a distinct phenotype, a phenomenon known as intra-tumor heterogeneity (ITH).
 Detecting ITH helps identify the key events initiating the development of the disease or leading to metastasis, and allows for the determination of a tumor’s subclonal composition.*" (Khakabimamaghani *et al.*, 2019)

 > In other words:
 >
-> Intratumor heterogeneity (ITH) refers to the genetic, epigenetic, and phenotypic diversity observed within tumor cell populations in a single patient.
+> Tumours are highly heterogeneous ecosystems with a mixture of cancerous and non-cancerous sub-populations of cells.
+These cells are in constant competition for oxigen,  space, growth-factors and other nutrients and limited resources.
+Intratumor heterogeneity (ITH) refers to the genetic, epigenetic, and phenotypic diversity observed within tumor cell populations in a single patient.
 This diversity results from mutations, epigenetic changes, selection pressures, and other factors during tumor evolution.
+>
+> Current explanations of intra-tumour heterogeneity include:
+> - evolutionary neutrality: *"This neutral theory claims that the overwhelming majority of evolutionary changes at the molecular level are not caused by selection acting on advantageous mutants, but by random fixation of selectively neutral or very nearly neutral mutants through the cumulative effect of sampling drift (due to finite population number) under continued input of new mutations"*  (Kimura, 1991)
+> - niche specialisation: The process by which a species becomes better adapted, by natural selection, to the specific characteristics of a particular habitat.
+> - non-equilibrium dynamics
+> - frequency-dependent selection: a situation where fitness is dependent upon the frequency of a phenotype or genotype in a population.
+>
+> It remains an open problem to identify which, or how many, of these mechanisms are at work in any given neoplasm.

 **Importance of ITH:**
+This heterogeneity has consequences for diagnosis, treatment and disease progression.
 - **High ITH**: Associated with treatment resistance, immune evasion, and poor prognosis.
 - **Low ITH**: Often seen in tumors with dominant clones and more straightforward evolutionary trajectories.